zuiko21/minimOS/architecture.md

 UPDATE 2017-05-10: although *jiffy* & *slow* queues are to be unified, it's still worth keeping a separate *asynchronous* queue for **lower interrupt latency**.
 The new *adjustable frequency* method allows easy implementation of tasks that do not need to be executed *every* single jiffy IRQ.
 However, in case a driver needs
-*both* jiffy and slow interrupts, the unified interrupt task may start like this:
+*both* jiffy and slow interrupts, the unified interrupt task may start (in 6502 fashion) like this:

 ```
 DEC delay          ; some internal counter